osmanx8/solana-rust-smart-product-passport/README.md

 ---

 <div align="center">
-  <p>Built with ❤️ for the Solana community with the support of the Kumeka Team & Colloseum Hackathon</p>
+  <p>Built with ❤️ for the Solana community with the support of the web3_maxi & Colloseum Hackathon</p>
 </div>

 <!-- Trigger redeploy -->